bybit-exchange/docs-legacy/source/includes/usdc/option/_errors.md

 ## 3400045
 Set margin mode failed.
 The error will be triggerd when your account is in the upgrade of unified margin account, then you request set margin mode endpoint in the mean time.

+## 3400065
+Your account is ineligible for the upgrade.
+Please contact the customer support.

 ## 3500001
 System error.
 Please try again later.